Code-switching: Constraint-free approach

+Other theories

 Much remains to be done before a more complete understanding of code-switching phenomena is achieved.
 Linguists continue to debate apparent counter-examples to proposed code-switching theories and constraints.

 The Closed-class Constraint, developed by Aravind Joshi, posits that closed class items (pronouns, prepositions, conjunctions, etc.) cannot be switched.
 The Functional Head Constraint developed by Belazi et al. holds that code-switching cannot occur between a functional head (a complementizer, a determiner, an inflection, etc.) and its complement (sentence, noun-phrase, verb-phrase).
 These constraints, among others like the Matrix Language-Frame model, are controversial among linguists positing alternative theories, as they are seen to claim universality and make general predictions based upon specific presumptions about the nature of syntax.